moonsama/docs/docs/pallets-precompiles/solidity-precompiles/interacting-with-the-democracy-precompile.md

 Note

-There can be some unintended consequences when using the precompiled contracts on Moonbeam.
-Please refer to the [Security Considerations](https://docs.moonbeam.network/builders/get-started/eth-compare/security) page for more information.
+There can be some unintended consequences when using the precompiled contracts on Moonsama Network.
+Please refer to the [Security Considerations](builders/get-started/eth-compare/security) page for more information.

 ## The Democracy Solidity Interface

-`[DemocracyInterface.sol](https://github.com/PureStake/moonbeam/blob/master/precompiles/pallet-democracy/DemocracyInterface.sol)` is an interface through which Solidity contracts can interact with the Democracy Pallet.
+`[DemocracyInterface.sol](/blob/master/precompiles/pallet-democracy/DemocracyInterface.sol)` is an interface through which Solidity contracts can interact with the Democracy Pallet.
 The beauty of the precompile is that you don’t have to learn the Substrate API — you can interact with functions using the Ethereum interface you're familiar with.

 The interface includes the following functions:

 - **publicPropCount**() — read-only function that returns the total number of public proposals past and present.
-Uses the `[publicPropCount](https://docs.moonbeam.network/builders/pallets-precompiles/pallets/democracy/#:~:text=publicPropCount())` method of the Democracy Pallet
+Uses the `[publicPropCount](builders/pallets-precompiles/pallets/democracy/#:~:text=publicPropCount())` method of the Democracy Pallet
 - **depositOf**(*uint256* propIndex) — read-only function that returns the total number of tokens locked behind the proposal.
-Uses the `[depositOf](https://docs.moonbeam.network/builders/pallets-precompiles/pallets/democracy/#:~:text=depositOf(u32))` method of the Democracy Pallet
+Uses the `[depositOf](builders/pallets-precompiles/pallets/democracy/#:~:text=depositOf(u32))` method of the Democracy Pallet
 - **lowestUnbaked**() — read-only function that returns the referendum with the lowest index that is currently being voted on.
 For clarity, a baked referendum is one that has been closed (and if passed, scheduled for enactment).
 An unbaked referendum is therefore one in which voting is ongoing.
-Uses the `[lowestUnbaked](https://docs.moonbeam.network/builders/pallets-precompiles/pallets/democracy/#:~:text=lowestUnbaked())` method of the Democracy Pallet
+Uses the `[lowestUnbaked](builders/pallets-precompiles/pallets/democracy/#:~:text=lowestUnbaked())` method of the Democracy Pallet
 - **ongoingReferendumInfo**(*uint256* refIndex) — read-only function that returns the details of the specified ongoing referendum in the form of a tuple that includes the following:
     - Block in which the referendum ended (*uint256*)
     - The proposal hash (*bytes32*)